 The keyword here is nyctophilia (sometimes called scotophilia), a preference for the night or darkness.
 Nothing much is explained yet, so my assumption is that nyctophiles love darkness and they are fond of doing some of the activities while being surrounded by darkness.

-The term is relatively new to me, and there are no definite information found in the internet.
+The term is relatively new to me, and there is no definite information found on the internet.
 Some people thought of it as a sexual arousal from the dark or nighttime.^ It is unclear if it is really a mental disorder that requires treatment and therapy.
 But I don’t think there is a case where a person who loves staying up late just to enjoy the darkness of the night can be admitted to the psychiatric ward just for this obsession.

 The love of night and darkness… what a wonderful obsession it is!
 Oh well, this term is relatively new to me, but I’m sure this will be an interesting topic, especially for the people who are no longer afraid of the dark.